finaptic/terms-and-conditions/In_App_Test_Only/Mobile_App_Test.md

 1. Voluntary Participation.
 Your use of a Device to access certain of the Services through the App is voluntary.
 If you choose to use your Device to access the Services by installing the App, you warrant that you are the legal owner of your Device.
 You also warrant that you have legal ownership of the Devices used by children you have invited to use the App.

-Contact Us with any Questions or Complaints at pilot.feedback@finaptic.com or by mail at: 611 Belmont Ave Westmount, QC, H3Y 2W1.
+Contact Us with any Questions or Complaints at pilot.feedback@finaptic.com or by mail at: 600 rue de la Gauchetière ouest, 12e, Montréal, QC H3B 4L2.